avid-technology/nsml-sequence-linking-example/README.md

-# Example that shows how linking between NSML story in Inews and interplay sequence can be implemented
+# Example that shows how linking between NSML story in MediaCentral | Newsroom Management (formally known as iNEWS)and MediaCentral | Production Management (formerly known as Interplay Production) sequence can be implemented

 ### Introduction
-This example shows how you can link NSML story with interplay sequence using CTMS calls.
+This example shows how you can link a Newsroom Management story with a Production Management  sequence using CTMS calls.

 **!Important!** Only one sequence reference can be added into story.